 - You are looking for activities and early development advice for your child

 We want to ensure children and young people with sight loss, along with their families, always feel supported.
 Browse our downloads below for more detailed information and resources.
+Additionally, for information on living with sight loss and eye health visit the Sight Advice FAQ website.

 Indications and awareness of vision difficulties